-As a Bachelor of Engineering in Biotechnology you can, for instance, work with the operation and optimisation of production processes within the pharmaceutical, food, energy and environmental sectors.
-This will require high degrees of professional competence, technological insight and overview, and the ability to seek and process knowledge that can be put into practice.
-At the same time, you must be able to communicate and collaborate with different professional groups across sectors, nationally and internationally.
+As a Bachelor of Engineering in Biotechnology, you can work with e.g. the operation, optimisation or quality of production processes within the pharmaceutical, food, energy, and environmental sectors.
+This will require a high degree of professional competence, technological insight and overview, and the ability to seek and process knowledge that can be put into practice.
+At the same time, you must be able to communicate and collaborate with different professional groups across sectors, nationally, and internationally.

-In the course of the programme, you will be investigative, experimental, reflective, researching and actively participating in interaction with students, lecturers and engineering businesses.
+In the course of the programme, you will investigative, experiment, reflect, research, and actively participate in interactions with students, lecturers, and engineering businesses.
 You will be required to set targets and reflect upon your expectations relative to the learning processes of the programme and relative to your future work as an engineer.

-During the programme, you will be introduced to challenging and relevant learning opportunities that will constitute frameworks for the development of your professionalism and identity as a Bachelor of Engineering in Biotechnology, comprising knowledge that is, at one and the same time, comprehensive and specialised.
-You must participate actively in order to reap the maximum benefits from the bachelor-degree programme.
+During the programme, you are offered challenging and relevant learning opportunities that will constitute frameworks for the development of your professionalism and identity as a Bachelor of Engineering in Biotechnology, comprising knowledge that is both comprehensive and specialised.
+You must participate actively in order to reap the maximum benefits from the programme.

-In the academic setting of this programme, we collaborate on creating attractive learning environments within our campus, within the local community and within the framework of relevant businesses.
+In the academic setting of this programme, we collaborate on creating attractive learning environments within our campus, within the local community, and within the framework of relevant businesses.
 As a student, you will be co-responsible for your own and your fellow students' learning and well-being.
 Thus, at Absalon we expect that - through your behaviour - you will contribute to the establishment of a sound and constructive study environment.